William L. Langer: War service

 Langer was an enlisted man in the United States Army Chemical Service in World War I, and saw combat in a chemical weapons unit on the Western Front in France.
 He described the experience in a book he wrote with another man in his company.

 During World War II, Langer served in the new Office of Strategic Services (OSS) as deputy chief and later chief of the Research and Analysis Branch until the end of the war.
 In correspondence he was identified as OSS 117, a codename which entered French popular culture in 1949 for an unrelated iconic fictional character of books and film.
 He was special assistant for intelligence analysis to U.S. Secretary of State James F. Byrnes.
 In 1950 Langer organized the office of National Estimates in the newly established Central Intelligence Agency.

 After war

 After the war, Langer returned to academia, but from 1961 to 1977 he served on the President's Foreign Intelligence Advisory Board.

+The US government asked Langer to justify policy that had initially been very favorable to Vichy France: this book was entitled Our Vichy Gamble (1947) and it almost totally whitewashed the policy.
+Langer’s book was then used as new evidence to request a review of the trial of Pétain by his lawyer in 1950 (the case was eventually dismissed).
+According to one reviewer, this book should have been called Our Vichy Fumble.